-The exhibition will feature a monumental installation of ceramic works, created specifically for the exhibition at the Moody.
-Arranged on both the floor and walls, the pieces will interact with the galleries and the Rice campus, referencing the post-industrial transformation of the American West.
+The exhibition will feature a monumental installation of ceramic works, created specifically for the exhibition at the Moody, and displayed in dialogue with a series of new photographs and a video installation that document ephemeral interventions on the land.
+Arranged on both the floor and walls, the sculptures will interact with the galleries and the Rice campus, referencing the post-industrial transformation of the American West.
 A site-specific work in two parts will engage both the natural grounds outside the building, as well as the man-made container within.

 This exhibition is curated by Frauke V. Josenhans, Associate Curator, Moody Center for the Arts